The Rule of the Word

 12.2 Intentional study occurs at least once a week.
 To do this, you should pray in the Holy Spirit for your Father’s guidance and understanding.

-12.3 The appropriate resources should be obtained which give you basic insight into the original languages and situation of the passages you study.
+12.3 The appropriate resources should be obtained which give you basic insight into the original language and situation of the passages you study.

 12.4 A helpful tutor in interpretation is Heinrich Bullinger and his five principles.
 Sound interpretations: